LibrariesHacked/library-carpentry/everyone-loves-maps/README.md

 Introduction
 ------------

 Everything happens somewhere.
-Geographic data is becoming increasingly important, because there is so much we can learn from data about locations.
+Geography data is becoming increasingly important, because there is so much we can learn from data *about* locations.
 Examples include:

 - deprivation statistics and need of areas which include: income, education, work, services;
 - population density and rural/urban split;